Dornavineeth/open-unlearning/docs/contributing.md

 3. Provide a *code snippet* that demonstrates the features usage.
 4. If the feature is related to a paper, please include a link.

-## Do you want to support new components
+## Do You Want to Support New Components?

 Adding a new component listed below requires defining a new class, registering it, and creating a configuration file.
 Learn more about adding new components in [`docs/components.md`](docs/components.md).

 1. [Trainer](components#trainer) - Algorithm used in LLM training or unlearning
 2. [Dataset](components#dataset) - Dataset class for preprocessing raw data
 3. [Evaluation Metric](components#evaluation-metric) - Metric class implementing model evaluation
 4. [Benchmark](components#benchmark) - Suite combining multiple evaluation metrics
 5. [Model](components#model) - LLM used in unlearning
 6. [Collator](components#collator) - Handles data collation logic
 7. [Experiment](components#experiment) - Combines components into a final experiment config

+> [!IMPORTANT] 🚀
+> **We especially encourage** contributions of methods and benchmarks that you've created, since you best understand them and know how to use them.
+We are ready to expedite their integration into OpenUnlearning.
+> When facing difficulties implementing any component, please contact the maintainers to join our discord where we can go in detail with the implementations.

 ## Contributing a New Unlearning Method

-We greatly appreciate your implementation contributions to unlearning methods, as you understand the intricacies best than anyone.
-If you encounter any challenges, feel free to discuss your approach in our [discord](https://discord.gg/v4aYBZsW) group, we are always here to help!

-Steps to contribute for new unlearning method

 ### 1. Implement an Unlearning Trainer

+Your method might require a custom loss function, or other trainer related modifications which go here.
 Refer to our [Trainer implementation guide](components.md#trainer) to ensure your method integrates well with our framework.

+### 2. Detail Commands to Be Run

+Some methods might involve multiple commands or steps while unlearning: ensure you write a clear `.sh` file that documents this.

-### 2. Run and Tune Your Method on Relevant Benchmarks
+### 3. Run and Tune Your Method on Relevant Benchmarks

 - Once implemented, evaluate your method on applicable benchmarks using the best possible parameters.
 - Create a folder [`community/methods/<YOUR_METHOD>`](../community/methods) and include a README file in it, explaining the method details, hyper-parameters, strategy/logic for selecting the best model for unlearning etc.
 - Include a bash script `run.sh` with the exact bash command needed to replicate your results.

-### 3. Update leaderboard and share model
+### 4. Update Leaderboard and Upload Model

-Don't forget to add your results to the [leaderboard](results.md) and, if possible, upload your unlearned model to Hugging Face for broader accessibility and reproducibility.
+Don't forget to add your results to the [leaderboard](results.md) and upload your unlearned model to HuggingFace for broader accessibility and reproducibility.

 ```bash
 pip install huggingface_hub